redbrick/docs-old/docs/web/suphp.md

 ## Compiling

-**This is what I did.
-You'll need to use the source debs for my version if you're recompiling again.. or at least preserve the changelog entries and versioning).
-See "Before you begin" above.**
+T**his is what I did.* You'll need to use the source debs for my version if you're recompiling again.. or at least preserve the changelog entries and versioning).
+See "Before you begin" above.

 Downloaded the old source debs (for the build scripts)